-If the majority of chemical weathering occurs below the penetration depth of most cosmic rays (< 2 m), then the chemical denudation and physical mass loss are at least in part and perhaps wholly disconnected.
-In this case, ε (TG-9 = 22.4 Mg km-2 y-1) would need to be summed with the measured chemical mass flux (10.3 Mg km-2 y-1) and together (30.7 Mg km-2 y-1), they would estimate the total mass loss from the landscape.
-In this case, the summed total is ~24% greater than D_m at TG-9.
-The presence of bedrock outcrops in some of the George River basin channels suggests that regolith thickness is limited in places and in that case, 10 Be_i measurements incorporate much of the chemical mass loss from the basin.
+If the majority of chemical weathering occurs below the penetration depth of most cosmic rays (<2 m), then the chemical denudation and physical mass loss are at least in part and perhaps wholly disconnected.
+In this case, ε (TG- $9 = 22.4 \text{ Mg km}^{-2} \text{ yr}^{-1}$) would need to be summed with the measured chemical mass flux (10.3 Mg km-2 yr-1), and together (30.7 Mg km-2 yr-1) they would estimate the total mass loss from the landscape.
+In this case, the summed total is ~ 24 % greater than D{m} at TG-9.
+The presence of bedrock outcrops in some of the George River basin channels suggests that regolith thickness is limited in places, and in that case 10Be_i measurements incorporate much of the chemical mass loss from the basin.
 However, the few boreholes that extend to unweathered bedrock (n = 3; Fig. 2; Table 1) clearly indicate that regolith is deeper in some parts of the catchment.
-With the paucity of available data, we cannot determine how much of the dissolved load is coming from below the penetration depth of cosmic-ray neutrons but it could be significant.
+With the paucity of available data, we cannot determine how much of the dissolved load is coming from below the penetration depth of cosmic-ray neutrons, but it could be significant.

-Thus, despite the fact that ε and D_m at TG-9 are similar (22.4 Mg km-2 y-1 and 23.4 Mg km-2 y-1, respectively), ${}^{10}\text{Be}{\text{met}}/{}^{9}\text{Be}{\text{reac}}$ based denudation rates appear to have little correlation with landscape scale metrics suggesting that they do not reflect the rate of geomorphic processes controlling mass loss over time.
-D_m is highest in basins with known histories of intensive landuse disturbance and high erosivity (Figs. 2, 8), a relationship that exists regardless of what value is used for ${}^{9}\text{Be}{\text{parent}}$.
+Thus, despite the fact that ε and $D{\rm m}$ at TG-9 are similar (22.4 and 23.4 Mg km-2 yr-1, respectively), 10Be{met}/9Be{reac}-based denudation rates appear to have little correlation with landscape-scale metrics suggesting that they do not reflect the rate of geomorphic processes controlling mass loss over time. $D{\rm m}$ is highest in basins with known histories of intensive land-use disturbance and high erosivity (Figs. 2 and 8), a relationship that exists regardless of what value is used for 9Be{parent}.
 In contrast, ε is well-correlated to elevation and thus temperature and precipitation across the George River basin.